 We are currently working on the design of a phased development project of the Pilot field which enables us to confirm that steam flooding does indeed maximise economic recovery from these heavy oil fields whilst retaining the option to adopt a conventional hot waterflood recovery mechanism which we have also modelled, and which would recover about 70 mmbbls from Pilot & Blakeney.

-Pharis believe a widespread application of steam flooding could add about 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.
+Pharis believe a widespread application of steam flooding could add over 4 billion bbls to the current estimates of remaining recoverable resources on the UKCS.